|

 water to chicken broth and reducing it by about half to one cup.

-You might also want to add a bit of black pepper and ginger and
+You might also want to add a bit of black pepper, ginger and

 maybe some green onions or chives.
 Perhaps someday I'll get the